earthgecko/skyline/docs/_build/html/_sources/vista.txt

 submit a request to /flux/populate_metric for the metric to populate the metric at the resolutions defined in the  `populate_at_resolutions` tuple.

+NOTE - Prometheus metrics that do not use the default uri parameter but use a custom uri cannot be pre-populated.

 It must be noted that the pre-populating of Prometheus metrics is done using a resample of the raw data.
 In all other instances, Vista uses the Prometheus `query_range` API method with a `step=60s`, where Prometheus does the resampling.